Astribot S1 – When the Demo Misrepresents Capability

 Take a close look at what happens to the sensors when the robot is moving quickly:

-If you look closely at the cameras on top of the robot in the cup-sorting sequence, you will notice them shaking like crazy whenever the robot arms are accelerating or decelerating quickly.
+If you look closely at the cameras on top of the robot in the cup-sorting sequence, you will notice them exhibiting visible vibration whenever the robot arms are accelerating or decelerating quickly.
 This might be okay and perhaps acceptable for a first prototype, but this would be one of the first mechanical issues I would tackle if I were building machine vision for a robot like this!
 The sensor shaking causes a loss of accuracy due to motion blur, rolling shutter artifacts, and so on.
 Maybe fine for a crude first prototype of a robot, but not acceptable for a robot that’s designed for safe interactions with humans in the real world!

 Another suspicious aspect is that the genuinely difficult computer vision tasks always happen off-camera.
 Take this scene with the glass decanter for example: